 But what of mass?
-Today there is still only one true kilogram upon which all measures of mass on Earth depend.
-This cylinder of platinum-iridium — about the size of a votive candle — is still kept in a vault at the BIPM.
-The International Prototype Kilogram (IPK) is so precious that it is only used to calibrate the rest of the planet’s mass standards about once every 40 years.
-But even with this careful treatment, the mass of Le Grand K — its informal name — seems to be changing over time.
+Before May 20, 2019, there was still only one true kilogram upon which all measures of mass on Earth depended.
+This cylinder of platinum-iridium — about the size of a votive candle — rested in a vault at the BIPM.
+The International Prototype Kilogram (IPK) was so precious that it was only used to calibrate the rest of the planet’s mass standards about once every 40 years.
+But even with this careful treatment, the mass of Le Grand K — its informal name — seemed to be changing over time.

 About the SI

 The SI has seven “base” units — such as the second, meter and kilogram — from which all other measurement units, such as the watt and volt, can be derived.
 The base units define measurements of time, distance, mass, electric current, temperature, the amount of a substance and luminous intensity.
-As we have seen, some of these — such as the second and the meter — are now based on fundamental constants of nature.
-But others — such as the units for mass and temperature — are still tied directly in some way to physical objects or some artificial setup on Earth, such as a sealed glass cell of water.
+All of them are now based on fundamental constants of nature.
+But until May 20, 2019, several — such as the units for mass and temperature — were still tied directly in some way to physical objects or some artificial setup on Earth, such as a sealed glass cell of water.

-For many years, scientists have been carefully measuring the constants of nature in terms of the old SI definitions.
-But this has led to strange situations.
+For many years, scientists had been carefully measuring the constants of nature in terms of the old SI definitions.
+But this sometimes led to strange situations.

-For example, the Planck constant, a quantity that relates a light particle’s energy to its frequency, has been measured in the laboratory using a kilogram mass, calibrated against the IPK located near Paris.
+For example, the Planck constant, a quantity that relates a light particle’s energy to its frequency, had been measured in the laboratory using a kilogram mass, calibrated against the IPK located near Paris.
 The IPK is a physical object, prone to wear, and susceptible to gaining or losing mass at any time.
-Yet in the current SI, any measurement of the IPK must always be exactly one kilogram; there is zero scientific uncertainty in the measurement, because the IPK defines one kilogram.
+Yet in the previous SI, any measurement of the IPK had to be exactly one kilogram; there was zero scientific uncertainty in the measurement, because the IPK defined one kilogram.
 On the other hand, a fundamental “constant” of nature, such as the Planck constant — which, according to our best knowledge of the laws governing the universe is unvarying over all time and space — always has some uncertainty in its value due to the usual errors that accumulate in an experimental measurement.

-Now, scientists are ready to turn things on their head after decades devoted to make increasingly precise and accurate measurements of the fundamental constants using the SI base units.
-They plan to use exact, fixed values for the constants — such as Planck and Boltzmann — to define all seven SI base units.
+As May 20, 2019, approached, scientists were ready to turn things on their head after decades devoted to make increasingly precise and accurate measurements of the fundamental constants using the SI base units.
+They planned to use exact, fixed values for the constants — such as Planck and Boltzmann — to define all seven SI base units.